Natural Baby Life logo (480 x 130)

 Disclosure: Some of our articles contain links to recommended products or services in which we may receive a commission if you make a purchase.

-How do you clean baby play mats?
+How to clean baby play mats

 Cleaning your baby’s playmat properly is an important task.
 Your baby’s skin will frequently come into contact with his/her playmat so you want to be sure that you are using baby-friendly materials to keep his/her playmat clean.